Rouen: Transport

+Rouen has its own airport.
+However, there are no scheduled flights to/from Rouen Airport.
+Residents in the city normally use Paris's Charles de Gaulle Airport, which is located 159 km south east of Rouen.

 The Seine is a major axis for maritime cargo links in the Port of Rouen.
 The Cross-Channel ferry ports of Caen, Le Havre, Dieppe (50 minutes) and Calais, and the Channel Tunnel are within easy driving distance (two and a half hours or less).

 Administration

 Rouen and its metropolitan area of 70 suburban communes form the Métropole Rouen Normandie, with 494,382 inhabitants at the 2010 census.
 In descending order of population, the largest of these suburbs are Sotteville-lès-Rouen, Saint-Étienne-du-Rouvray, Le Grand-Quevilly, Le Petit-Quevilly, and Mont-Saint-Aignan, each with a population exceeding 20,000.
+The city council is based at the Hôtel de Ville.

 Population

 Education

 The main schools of higher education are the University of Rouen and NEOMA Business School (former École Supérieure de Commerce de Rouen), Unilasalle (agronomy and agriculture), both located at nearby Mont-Saint-Aignan, and the INSA Rouen, ESIGELEC, ESITech and the CESI, the three at nearby Saint-Étienne-du-Rouvray.